m2osw/snaplogger/README.md

 Otherwise, the appender must include that component or it will be ignored.
 (i.e. that log will not make it to that appender if none of its components match the ones in the log being processed.)

+### Bitrate

+At times, a process may end up sending way too many logs at once.
+This may be fine for a console (the console will force a slow down of the incoming data) but for some other appenders, this may be a killer (i.e. you end up filling up your drive, you have so much to send over the network that it kills all client connections, etc.)

+So we offer a speed which is measured in `mbps` (mega bits per second).
+We use that measurement because many  people are familiar with it because networks generally use it.

+    [file]
+    # Limit to about 122Kb of log per second
+    bitrate=1

+1 mbps, as shown in this example, represents 1,000 messages of a little over 100 characters (mainly assuming ASCII characters) per second.
+The parameter supports decimal numbers (i.e. 0.1 for one tenth of that number).

 ### Filter